Global SMEFT Fits at Future Colliders: Higgs + EW fit

+For the study, we perform a series of fits of the dimension-6 SMEFT to the above-mentioned measurements for the different colliders scenarios in \autoref{tab:epem_setup}.
+These fits were performed with the {\tt HEPfit} code~\cite{DeBlas:2019ehy} and using a Bayesian approach.
+An independent cross check of the results was performed using a $\chi^2$ fit constructed with all the relevant measurements.
+In \autoref{fig:fit1} and \autoref{tab:fit1}, we present the result of the fits in terms of the 68\% probability sensitivity\footnote{This is estimated as the square root of the variance of the posterior predictive distribution of the corresponding parameter from the fits.} to modifications to the effective couplings introduced in \autoref{sec:SMEFTeffC}~\cite{Barklow:2017suo, deBlas:2019rxi, DeBlas:2019qco},

-for various collider scenarios listed in \autoref{tab:epem_setup}.
-For the $e^+e^-$ colliders, the runs are considered to be staged, and the high energy runs are always combined with the low energy ones.
-For the muon collider, three separate scenarios are considered.
+for the various collider scenarios listed in \autoref{tab:epem_setup}.
+For the $e^+e^-$ colliders, the runs are considered to be staged, i.e. the high energy runs are always combined with the low energy ones.
+For the muon collider, three separate scenarios are considered: operating at 3 TeV, at 10 TeV, and the latter combined with a run at 125 GeV.
+(In \autoref{fig:fit1} we also show results of these three scenarios in combination with the information of FCCee.)